-I am an assistant professor in the Department of Political Science at Fordham University.
-My research interests include comparative democratization, social movements, public opinion, and youth, with the regional focus on Eastern Europe and the former Soviet Union.
-In the book Citizens in the Making in Post-Soviet States (Routledge 2011), I examined political attitudes of adolescents in Russia and Ukraine.
-My current research project focuses on nonviolent youth movements in five post-communist states: Azerbaijan, Belarus, Georgia, Serbia, and Ukraine.
+I am an Associate Professor of Political Science at Fordham University.
+My research interests include comparative democratization, social movements, political behavior, women’s activism, and youth, with a regional focus on Eastern Europe and the former Soviet Union.
+In my recent book, Youth Movements and Elections in Eastern Europe (Cambridge University Press, 2017), I examine interactions between nonviolent youth movements and incumbent governments in five post-communist states: Azerbaijan, Belarus, Georgia, Serbia, and Ukraine.

 As a visiting scholar at the Davis Center for Russian and Eurasian Studies, Harvard University, I received the 2017 Davis Center Prize for Best GIS Project in Russian, East European, and Central Asian Studies.

 My current research focuses on (1) anti-government protests in contemporary Russia, (2) women’s engagement in high-risk activism in Ukraine, and (3) political consequences of remittances in Eastern Europe.
 I have recently discussed my research on women’s activism during the EuroMaidan in a Harvard University’s podcast program The Eurasian Enigma.

 At Fordham I teach a variety of political science courses with a thematic or regional focus, including China and Russia in Comparative Perspective, Politics of the European Union, Comparative Political Analysis, Social Movements and Revolutions, and Youth and Politics.
 My mentees regularly present their research at the Fordham Annual Undergraduate Research Symposium and the National Conference on Undergraduate Research, and I received the 2017 Faculty Mentor Award for “showing consistent passion and dedication in working with undergraduates and promoting undergraduate research at Fordham.”